Myronexx/pixelclash/README.md

 Make sure to set-up an own user with password and database for pixelplanet in SQL, i.e. in `mysql` run as `root`:

 ```
-CREATE DATABASE pixelplanet;
+CREATE DATABASE pixelclash;
-CREATE USER 'pixelplanet'@'localhost' IDENTIFIED BY 'sqlpassword';
+CREATE USER 'pixelclash'@'localhost' IDENTIFIED BY 'YTGezP';
-GRANT ALL PRIVILEGES ON pixelplanet.* TO 'pixelplanet'@'localhost';
+GRANT ALL PRIVILEGES ON pixelclash.* TO 'pixelclash'@'localhost';
 ```

 ### Download 📥